NIST SP 800-160 —Systems Security Engineering: Considerations for a Multidisciplinary Approach in the Engineering of Trustworthy Secure Systems

 Key benefits include:

-- Support federal compliance
+- Support compliance with regulations

 How it Works